Links on Android Authority may earn us a commission. Learn more.

 If a Roku device is already configured for wireless, though, you can use the Roku app to switch it to a new Wi-Fi network.
 Create a hotspot on your phone with the same name and password as your old network, and your streaming device should connect to your phone automatically.
 From there, use the app remote to navigate to Settings > Network > Set up connection and enter the new network info.

 From the home screen, go to Settings > Remotes & devices > Remote.
 Pick your remote name, then Set up remote for TV control.

 When it comes to performance, wired.
-Modern Ethernet cables are typically faster than Wi-Fi and more reliable, since signal interference is essentially impossible.
+Modern Ethernet cables are typically faster than Wi-Fi and more reliable, since signal interference is nigh-on impossible.

 For convenience, though, many people stick to wireless.
-Stringing Ethernet cables throughout a home is often impractical, and even when that is an option, only a handful of Roku devices support them by way of a third-party adapter.
-Going wireless also means you can switch rooms on the fly.
+Stringing Ethernet cables throughout a home is usually impractical, and even when that is an option, you sometimes need a third-party adapter.
+Going wireless further means you can switch rooms on the fly.